aws-samples/amazon-transcribe-live-call-analytics/lca-chimevc-stack/README.md

 ![Diagram](images/Asterisk-Overview.png)

-For more [information](Asterisk.md) on using the Asterisk server with Live Call Analytics.
+For more [information](Asterisk.md) on using the Asterisk server with LCA.

 ### With Existing SBC and SIPREC

 ![Diagram](images/SIPREC-Overview.png)

-For more [information](SIPREC.md) on using SIPREC with Live Call Analytics
+For more [information](SIPREC.md) on using SIPREC with LCA.

 ### Notes